Analysis of the Blade Element Momentum Theory: The blade element momentum theory

 where $(a-a_c)_+ :=\max\{0,a-a_c\}$ and $\psi$ is a given function defined on $\R^+$.
-Various choices of corrections are presented via the function $\psi$ in Table~\ref{Table_correc}.
-Remark that Glauert's empirical correction leads to a discontinuity at $a=a_c$ as soon as $F_\l(\varphi)\neq 1$ (see~\cite[p.195]{Branlard}).
-Buhl proposed in~\cite{Buhl} a slight modification to fix this issue.
+Some corrections are presented via the function $\psi$ in Table~\ref{Table_correc}.
+Glauert's empirical correction is obtained by combining experimental data and the constraints $C_T(a_c)=4a_c(1-a_c)$ and $C_T(1)=2$.
+This leads to a discontinuity at $a=a_c$ when $F_\l(\varphi)\neq 1$.
+Buhl proposed in~\cite{Buhl} a modification to fix this issue.